leafo/lua-mailgun/README.md

 Returns a new instance of the API client configured the same way, but with the domain replaced with the provided domain.
 If you have multiple domains on your account you can use this to switch to them for any of the `get_` methods.

+#### `mailgun:verify_webhook_signature(timestamp, token, signature)`

+Verify signature of a webhook call using the stored API key as described here: <https://documentation.mailgun.com/en/latest/user_manual.html#webhooks>

+Returns `true` if the signature is validated, otherwise returns `nil` and an error message.

+If any of the arguments aren't provided, an error is thrown.

+#### `mailgun:validate_email(email_address)`

+Look up email using the email validation service described here: <https://documentation.mailgun.com/en/latest/api-email-validation.html#email-validation>

+Returns a Lua object with results of validation

 # Changelog